 Set up your breading station.
 Note: the egg tray SHOULD be in the middle.

-First dredge the chicken in the flour remove any excess flour.
+First, dredge the chicken in the flour and remove any excess flour.

 Then, place in the beaten eggs and cover completely; this will help with the bread crumbs adhering to the chicken.

-Finally, press the chicken in the bread crumbs gently to coat well on both sides.
+Finally, gently press the chicken in the bread crumbs to coat both sides well.

 The result should look like this.
 Completely coated with no bare spots.